-- 1. Copy /usr/share/doc/opnfv/inventory.yaml.example as your inventory file template to /etc/ opnfv-apex/inventory.yaml. - 2.
+- 1. Copy /usr/share/doc/opnfv/inventory.yaml.example as your inventory file template to /etc/opnfv-apex/inventory.yaml. - 2.
 The nodes dictionary contains a definition block for each baremetal host that will be deployed.
 0 or more compute nodes and 1 or 3 controller nodes are required (the example file contains blocks for each of these already).
 It is optional at this point to add more compute nodes into the node list.
 By specifying 0 compute nodes in the inventory file, the deployment will automatically deploy "all-in-one" nodes which means the compute will run along side the controller in a single overcloud node.
 Specifying 3 control nodes will result in a highly-available service model.

-- 3. Edit the following values for each node: - mac_address: MAC of the interface that will PXE boot from undercloud - ipmi_ip: IPMI IP Address - ipmi_user: IPMI username - ipmi_password: IPMI password - pm_type: Power Management driver to use for the node values: pxe_ipmitool (tested) or pxe_wol (untested) or pxe_amt (untested) - cpus: (Introspected) CPU cores available - memory: (Introspected) Memory available in Mib - disk: (Introspected) Disk space available in Gb - disk_device: (Opt) Root disk device to use for installation - arch: (Introspected) System architecture - capabilities: (Opt) Node's role in deployment values: profile:control or profile:compute disk_device declares which hard disk to use as the root device for installation.
+- 3. Edit the following values for each node: - mac address: MAC of the interface that will PXE boot from undercloud - ipmi_ip: IPMI IP Address - ipmi_user: IPMI username - ipmi_password: IPMI password - pm_type: Power Management driver to use for the node values: pxe_ipmitool (tested) or pxe_wol (untested) or pxe_amt (untested) - cpus: (Introspected) CPU cores available - memory: (Introspected) Memory available in Mib - disk: (Introspected) Disk space available in Gb - disk_device: (Opt) Root disk device to use for installation - arch: (Introspected) System architecture - capabilities: (Opt) Node's role in deployment values: profile:control or profile:compute - Introspection looks up the overcloud node's resources and overrides these value.
+You can leave default values and Apex will get the correct values when it runs introspection on the nodes. - If capabilities profile is not specified then Apex will select node's roles in the OPNFV cluster in a non-deterministic fashion. - disk_device declares which hard disk to use as the root device for installation.
 The format is a comma delimited list of devices, such as "sda,sdb,sdc".
 The disk chosen will be the first device in the list which is found by introspection to exist on the system.
 Currently, only a single definition is allowed for all nodes.
 Therefore if multiple disk_device definitions occur within the inventory, only the last definition on a node will be used for all nodes.